- SAP would like its customers to underestimate the liability of indirect access.

 The Size of Indirect Access Claims

 The size of indirect access claims is also increasing.
 I am now learning of tens of millions of dollars in indirect access claims.
-I have individual case studies, but I do not want to publish the specific multiple of tens of millions.
+I have individual case studies, but I do not want to publish a specific multiple of tens of millions.
 SAP benefits if these case studies are kept as secret as possible.

 I am working on research into indirect access, which I will publish, and the announcement is described in this article.
 Vendors and customers that are impacted by indirect access have to share their stories.
 The more that it is kept a secret, the more SAP wins.
 If vendors fear reprisal by SAP, that is what anonymous sourcing is all about.
 I have yet to expose any source that I kept anonymously.